PrestaShop/prestashop.github.io/news/_posts/2020-09-17-bc-break-part-1.md

 tags: [contribution, opensource, development]
 ---

-In 2011, Marc Andreessen famously "Software is eating the world".
+In 2011, Marc Andreessen famously wrote "Software is eating the world".
 We can all see nowadays that this prophecy turned out very true: software has definitely eaten this world in this entirety.
 However software has also evolved in how it is being built.

 It becomes harder every day to find an application that does not have dependencies.
 By dependency we refer to a software component (a package, a library, an application...) that require some specific other software packages to function.
-For example the package [Doctrine ORM](https://github.com/doctrine/orm) requires the [Symfony Console](https://github.com/symfony/console) package.
+For example the package [Doctrine ORM](https://github.com/doctrine/orm) that requires the [Symfony Console](https://github.com/symfony/console) package.

 Most of the time, using a dependency is a practical mean to avoid reinventing the wheel.
 Why would you re-implement a PHP HTTP Client when the famous [Guzzle](http://docs.guzzlephp.org/en/stable/) is available, why would you re-build a Logger when the widely used [Monolog](https://github.com/Seldaek/monolog) can be used instead ?
 The right dependencies allow developers to build faster and focus on the core of their business rather than reinventing components that already exist.
 This is a great example of the concept of ["dwarfs standing on the shoulders of giants"](Standing on the shoulders of giants) being implemented.

 Dependencies can come in many shapes and forms:
-- A SDK that depend on a web API definition, such as GitHub
+- A SDK that depends on a web API definition, such as GitHub
 - A library that depends on a software package
 - A Java application that needs to be run into the Java Virtual Machine